Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Introduction

 \section{Introduction}

-Modelling the time-dependent dynamics of a system given experimental observations is a central task in many scientific problems in biology (see \cite{schiebinger2019optimal, bunne2023learning}), medicine (see \cite{oeppen2002broken, hay2021estimating}), and other areas.
-The problem involves a collection of data snapshots taken at various time steps that together provide an empirical account of some process.
+\looseness=-1 Modelling the time-dependent dynamics of a system given experimental observations is a central task in many scientific problems in biology (see \cite{schiebinger2019optimal, bunne2023learning}), medicine (see \cite{oeppen2002broken, hay2021estimating}), and other areas.
+The problem involves a collection of data snapshots taken

+at various time steps that together provide an empirical account of some process.
 Examples of such processes include recordings of health measurements, evolution of a disease \citep{waddington1942epigenotype, hay2021estimating}, and time-series single-cell RNA sequencing data (scRNA-seq; \cite{macosko2015highly, klein2015droplet}).

 Formally, a (deterministic) system in $\mathbb{R}^n$ can be described by an ordinary differential equation (ODE) $dx_t=v_t(x_t)\,dt$, where $v_t$ is a time-dependent vector field.
 In a bimarginal case where samples are given from a pair of marginal distributions $q_0,q_1$, we aim to find $v_t$ such that the ODE's integration map from $t=0$ to $t=1$ pushes $q_0$ to $q_1$.
 In the multi-marginal case, the marginal distributions $p_t$ induced by the dynamics with initial conditions $p_0=q_0$ should also satisfy intermediate conditions, namely, $p_{t_i} = q_{t_i}$ for a set of times $0=t_1<t_2<\dots<t_K= 1$.
 The intermediate distributions $q_{t_i}$ are provided by datasets of samples.